-In doing so, your advisor will carefully review the lease agreement and evaluate the asset against the terms of the agreement.
-Evaluation is typically a four-part process, during which the advisor should do the following:
+During the lease return process, your consultant will carefully review the lease agreement and evaluate the asset against the terms outlined within that the lease agreement.

-- ReReview the aircraft records for continuity and completeness (gaps or missing records will affect the value of the asset).
+- Review the aircraft records for continuity and completeness (gaps or missing records will affect the value of the asset).

-- Ensure that the aircraft conforms to how it was originally certified or has subsequently been modified.
+- Ensure that the aircraft conforms properly to how it was originally certified or has subsequently been modified.

 The Importance of Continued Support

 Once the aircraft has been returned, banks and lenders will either re-lease the aircraft or choose to sell that aircraft out of their portfolio.
-If your organization intends to re-lease or sell an asset, consider working with an aviation advisor who can work with you and other industry service providers to re-market the aircraft.
-Certain aviation advisors go the extra mile and provide continued on-site support, such as securing a location to safely store the aircraft and manage the necessary maintenance support to keep the aircraft in flight ready condition.
+If your organization intends to re-lease or sell an asset, consider working with an aviation consultant who can coordinate and manage other industry service providers during the re-marketing process.
+A truly qualified consultant will partner with you and your preferred aircraft broker for ongoing low utilization storage while it is marketed.
+Essex Aviation, in particular has assisted lessors with:

 - Contracting both long- and short-term hangar space